mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 }
 ```

-Let me explain where you use these values so it makes more sense.
+Let me explain where you use these values so it's going to make a lot more sense.

 The `locals` value is available in page endpoints.